npm/rfcs/README.md

 An RFC is ratified when there is consensus among npm collaborators that it should be accepted, and all objections have been considered.
-At that point, it will be merged into the `latest` branch, and will be considered "ratified".
+At that point, it will be merged into the `main` branch, and will be considered "ratified".
+A bot follow-up PR then assigns the next RFC number and fills in the front-matter — see [`docs/automation.md`](./docs/automation.md).

 It is common for an RFC to require multiple rounds of editing to address concerns brought up in the discussion.